tiamatica/mutsu/README.md

 Total skipped:  0
 ```

 There are three helper functions that you can use inside your tests: `Assert`, `Skip` and `Try`.
-Calling `Mutsu.RunTests` the first time will place these functions inside your test namespaces.
+Calling `Mutsu.RunTests` will place these functions inside your test namespaces before invoking your tests.

 ```apl
 Assert 2=addOne 1 ⍝ Assert that result matches expected value.